 LIFE Program

-LIFE offers students unique training in the dynamics of human behavior on different time scales.
-These include long-term changes, such as in the evolution of culture and emergence of institutions of learning, and short-term changes, such as in individual education processes, lifespan development, and institutionally regulated life-course processes.
+LIFE continues to offer students unique training in the dynamics of human behavior on different time scales in different contexts.
+These include long-term changes, such as in the evolution of culture, the emergence of institutions of learning, and in the rapidly developing digital environment, and short-term changes, such as in individual education processes, lifespan development, and institutionally regulated life-course processes.

 Background